 Washington Employment Law

 There are a variety of federal, state, city, and even county laws that regulate employer conduct with employees.
-The purpose of these laws is to balance the bargaining power between the employer and the employee, and to protect workers from harassment, discrimination, and other wrongful work practices.
+The purpose of some of these laws is to balance the bargaining power between the employer and the employee, but most are to protect workers from harassment, discrimination, and other wrongful work practices.

 Once we learn about your case, we can explain what laws may be been broken by the conduct that occurred to you, and what your options are for seeking compensation or other corrective action.

 Overview of Key Areas of Employment Law in Washington

 We believe that all employees should understand the laws governing what employers can and can’t do.
 This material provides an overview of state employment law.